We have information you must know before you buy the 300M.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-This is a full-size sports sedan.
-The 300M feels very stable at high speeds.
+Designed to compete with the Cadillac Catera, Lexus ES 300, INFINITI I30, and Lincoln LS, Chrysler's 300M is a full-size sports sedan.
+It feels stable at high speeds.
 The steering is direct and precise.
 The ride quality is smooth, yet the car feels connected to the road-it doesn't isolate the driver from what's going on.
 We felt confident on a wet, winding road through Georgia's Chattahoochie National Forest in spite of vertical drops on the outsides of the turns.

 Plenty of power is on tap for accelerating off the line, climbing mountain roads and passing other cars.
 The engine is smooth and quiet, but growls when provoked.
 A broad torque curve means it's ready to provide instant throttle response at any speed.
 Chrysler's AutoStick is entertaining on the daily commute and gives the driver better control on winding roads.
 Usually, though, we found normal automatic operation the best way to go.
 It's an efficient transmission that selects the appropriate gears and does not hunt excessively.

-The standard suspension works extremely well and offers a bit more control than the setup on the LHS.
+The standard suspension works extremely well and provides the driver with a bit more control than the LHS.
 Steering response is also slightly quicker than the LHS.
 300M noise and vibration are not quite at Lexus levels; a small amount of wind noise can be heard and a bit of road vibration comes through.
 But, overall, the 300M feels like a refined luxury sports touring sedan.
-By comparison, the Cadillac Catera's suspension feels a bit firmer, but transmits more road vibration through to the occupants.

 Chrysler has produced a full-size car for people who like to drive.
 The 300M is a sports sedan with performance and handling that belies its size.
 An exciting exterior design and an elegant interior with all the creature comforts add to its appeal.
 Best of all, it's available for a price that makes it even more attractive.